remnrem/luna-doc/docs/ref/summaries.md

 ## CONTAINS

-_Use the return code mechanism to indicate whether particular signals are present_
+_Indicate whether particular signals, annotations or staging are present_

-This command is primarily intended to be used in the context of automated, script-based analyses, to provide a quick way of indicating whether particular channels (or sleep stage annotations) are present in an EDF.
+This command can be used to check whether certain necessary attributes (e.g. a particular signal or annotation, or the presence of staging) that may be required for a particular analysis are present.

+`CONTAINS` is unusual among Luna commands, in that it can be run in different modes:

+ - reporting to the standard output mechanisms (as detailed below)

+ - optionally, set a variable based on the tested conditions

+ - optionally, skipping processing the current EDF if the conditions aren't met

-`CONTAINS` is unusual among Luna commands, in that it uses the _exit code_ or _return code_ mechanism to report its findings, to faciliate script-based analyses.
+ - optionally, using the _exit code_ or _return code_ to report its
+   findings based on all individuals/EDFs tested

+_Return codes_

 Using the bash shell, the default return code (i.e. after running any command, not just Luna) is 0, meaning "success".
 It can be accessed via the bash `$?` special shell variable.

-For signal checking, the following convention is used:
+For checking signals and annotations, the following convention is
+used:

  - 0 : all signals present (in all individuals)
  - 1 : at least 1 signal present (in all individuals)